rvictorino/snot/README.md

 # snot
 A simple chrome extension made to help you with pollen allergy (France)
+# Stuff that is not mine
+Icon is from DesignScience http://dscience.com/, found on https://www.iconfinder.com.
 # License
  DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE
                     Version 2, December 2004